 So I happily played Survivor, ignoring the fact the controls were a mess, and that I couldn’t use my lightgun (a pretty severe misjudgement for what equated to a shooting game!)
 Survivor forced the arcade shooter style onto the style of the original games with little thought given to how they’d combine.
 The story plodded, and even the enemies looked as bored!

-The absolute antithesis of Resident Evil 7, Survivor is a badly designed and poorly thought through game that does nothing for the series.
+The antithesis of Resident Evil 7, Survivor is a badly designed and poorly thought through game that does nothing.

 Playing a game six years after it was released has it’s pros and cons.
 On one hand, it’s cheap.
 On the other, it may not have aged well.

-Slotting into an already very busy part of the timeline with a ‘what if’ vibe, ORC follows a group of barely sketched out stereotypes that you’ll never come to know or care about.
-It’s a lazy Left 4 Dead style shooter, with a terrible cover mechanic and even worse aiming.
+Slotting into an already very busy part of the timeline with a ‘what if’ vibe, ORC follows a group of barely sketched out stereotypes that I can’t remember.
+It’s a lazy Left 4 Dead clone with a terrible cover mechanic and even worse aiming.
 Could it have been better if I’d played online with other people?
 Possibly.
 But the whole thing is so lacklustre.
 At least other entries down here do some things well, even if that’s only making my eyes roll!

 Capcom had found a way to make a game set around the most popular time in the chronology without wrecking the story they’d already told.
 That’s cool, but it would be cooler if it really had anything to say.
 RE0 doesn’t make much of a contribution to gameplay or story in the series.